-If you transferred from a college outside the San Diego Community College District (SDCCD), you must request an official academic transcript from the college(s) you attended to have an Educational Plan developed.
-Transcripts will be reviewed by the District Student Services staff to determine the transferable units.
-These units will be used to determine if you have exceeded the Maximum Time Frame (Section D) and the Completion Rate (Section E).
+If you transferred from a college outside the San Diego Community College District (SDCCD), you must request an official academic transcript from the college(s) you attended to have an Academic Plan developed.
+Transcripts will be reviewed by the District Student Services staff to determine the transferable credits.
+Transferable units are defined as those containing a letter grade with the exception of any “W’s”.
+These units, including “F” grades, will be used to determine if you have exceeded the Maximum Time Frame (Section D) and the Completion Rate (Section E) in SAP calculations.

 D. MAXIMUM TIME FRAME